andrz3y/python-/README.md

 print(dog1.species)   # Dog
 print(dog1.breed)     # Labrador
 dog1.speak()          # Woof!
-```

-In this example, we have a superclass Animal that has an __init__ method to initialize the name and species attributes and a speak method that prints "I am an animal".
+# Superclass: Animal that has an __init__ method to initialize the name and species attributes and a speak method that prints "I am an animal".

-The subclass Dog inherits from the Animal class using the syntax class Dog(Animal):.
-It has its own __init__ method that calls the super().__init__ method to initialize the name attribute and set the species attribute to "Dog".
+#  The subclass Dog inherits from the Animal class using the syntax class Dog(Animal):.

+# It has its own __init__ method that calls the super().__init__ method to initialize the name attribute and set the species attribute to "Dog".
 It also has a breed attribute.
 The speak method is overridden to print "Woof!".

-We then create an instance of Dog called dog1 with the name "Fido" and the breed "Labrador".
+# We then create an instance of Dog called dog1 with the name "Fido" and the breed "Labrador".
 We can access its attributes using the dot notation and call its methods.
 When we call dog1.speak(), it prints "Woof!" because the speak method was overridden in the Dog subclass.

-In summary, a subclass inherits attributes and methods from a superclass and can add its own attributes and methods or override the inherited ones.
-The super() function is used to call methods from the superclass.

----

-# PYTHON

-**python has dynamic typing**

-- meaning I can reassign variable to different data type later in code
-  - ```dogs = 2 <more code> dogs = ["franki", "jessie"]```
-  - its easy for programmer because dont have to declare data type each time you declare something
-  - it double edge sword because you can hit bugs for unexpected data types
-  - you can use build in type function **type()** to quickly check the type of any object
-- *IN C++* if you declare *dogs* as integer + value you can not change that later in code
+```

 ---

 # PyPi